 What do you mean by email feedback?

 Email feedback is a process of collecting feedback through email.
-More often the email contains a link to the brief feedback survey questionnaire or sometimes it contains an embedded survey that is sent to the targeted audience.
-The respondents thus get a chance to open the survey and answer the questions in an unbiased manner or they can answer the questions by responding to the email depending on the delivery method chosen by the surveyor.
+More often, the email contains a link to the brief feedback survey questionnaire, or sometimes it includes an embedded survey that is sent to the targeted audience.
+The respondents thus get a chance to open the survey and answer the questions in an unbiased manner, or they can answer the questions by responding to the email depending on the delivery method chosen by the surveyor.

 For example, an automobile company is interested to know the opinions of the owners who have purchased a recently launched car.
-As the company has all the details of the customers who bought the newly launched car, it becomes easier for the company to send out feedback emails to them.
-However, before sending the email they created an appealing, engaging and thoughtful feedback survey using an equally trusted, reliable, and effective online feedback software.
-The feedback thus received not only helped the company to understand if the owners are happy with their car but they also understood the areas needing improvement to enhance customer satisfaction ratio.
+As the company has all the details of the customers who bought the newly launched automobile, it becomes easier for the company to send out feedback emails to them.
+However, before sending the email, they created an appealing, engaging, and thoughtful feedback survey using an equally trusted, reliable, and effective online feedback software.
+The feedback thus received not only helped the company to understand if the owners are happy with their car, but they also understood the areas needing improvement to enhance customer satisfaction ratio.

 Feedback is an opportunity to bring change

-We have been giving feedback every now and then whether it is about a person, product, service, or about an enterprise.
-Feedback has always been a vital part of communication irrelevant to whether it is given or taken.
-Effective feedback will always benefit the giver, receiver, and the wider organization.
+Whether it is about a person, product, service, or about an enterprise, we have been giving feedback now and then.
+Feedback has always been a vital part of communication, irrelevant to whether it is given or taken.
+Useful feedback will still benefit the giver, receiver, and more extensive organization.

-To some extent, it is true that by asking for feedback you might provoke unhappy customers to give negative or absurd feedback, which they otherwise would not have given.
-Nevertheless, what about the people who are happy using your products or services, who are advocating your brand, it is important to give them a voice and email feedback is definitely a way to let them speak.
-Don’t back off – do not fear the negative criticism, think about the positive minds and the impact will be immense.
+To some extent, it is true that by asking for feedback, you might provoke unhappy customers to give negative or absurd feedback, which they otherwise would not have given.
+Nevertheless, what about the people who are happy using your products or services, who are advocating your brand, it is essential to provide them with a voice, and email feedback is a way to let them speak.
+Don’t back off – do not fear the negative criticism, think about the positive minds, and the impact will be immense.
 Go ahead and make a choice, select the best email feedback software out there and bridge the gap between you and your customers.

 Types of Email Feedback

-There are three major options using which surveyors or organizations can collect email feedback.
+Three primary options are using which surveyors or organizations can collect email feedback.

 Embedded email feedback

-Surveyors prefer close-ended questions when they opt for embedded email feedback and almost every feedback software online provides a great variety in close-ended questions and rating question to collect feedback.
-However, Net Promoter Score, Matrix Questions and Rating questions are also widely used to collect raw feedback through the embedded email feedback.
+Surveyors prefer close-ended questions when they opt for embedded email feedback, and almost every feedback software online provides a great variety in close-ended questions and rating questions to collect feedback.
+However, Net Promoter Score, Matrix Questions, and Rating questions are also widely used to collect raw feedback through the embedded email feedback.

-Example, a newly opened store wanted their visitors to have a good store experience and at the same time wanted to understand things that can be improved to provide an even better experience.
+For example, a newly opened store wanted their visitors to have a good store experience and at the same time, wanted to understand things that can be improved to provide an even better experience.
 As most of the visitors were invitees, the store decided to send embedded email feedback to collect their feedback

 Redirected email feedback

-This is the most typical form which is widely used, trusted, reliable and proven form of collecting feedback through email.
+It is the most typical form, which is a widely used, trusted, reliable, and proven way of collecting feedback through email.
 Your chosen feedback software will allow you to send a customized feedback survey link to the targeted audience clicking on which the respondent is taken to the new window containing the survey questionnaire.
-More often this method is used when the survey questionnaire is lengthy and descriptive.
+More often, this method is used when the survey questionnaire is lengthy and descriptive.

-Example, an established restaurant wanted to know what customers think about their services and understand if they are happy with the service, food quality and ambiance at the hotel.
-Consistency in service and quality is the hallmark of customer satisfaction, additionally, asking customers for suggestions and areas needing improvement not only creates a feeling of belongingness in them but it helps in boosting the customer loyalty.
-The restaurant sends a redirected email feedback survey to its customers for collecting their honest feedback, suggestions and to analyze what changes need to be made for reducing the unhappy customer percentage.
+For example, an established restaurant wanted to know what customers think about their services and understand if they are happy with the service, food quality, and ambiance at the hotel.
+Consistency in service and quality is the hallmark of customer satisfaction; additionally, asking customers for suggestions and areas needing improvement not only creates a feeling of belongingness in them, but it helps in boosting customer loyalty.
+The restaurant sends a redirected email feedback survey to its customers to collect their honest feedback, suggestions, and to analyze what changes need to be made for reducing the unhappy customer percentage.

 Embed question in an email

-When you do not want to settle for a traditional method of sending survey link or survey questionnaire in the email you can settle for this option.
-In addition to that, when you want to reduce the churn rate, enhance the email opening and survey taking rate then opting for embed question in an email is the best option.
+When you do not want to settle for a traditional method of sending a survey link or survey questionnaire in the email, you can decide on this option.
+In addition to that, when you want to reduce the churn rate, enhance the email opening, and survey taking speed, then opting for embed questions in an email is the best option.

-3 tips to nail down your email feedback campaign
+Three tips for nailing down your email feedback campaign

-Using a customer feedback software to collect feedback, helps you improve product or service quality, analyze customer satisfaction, and enhance the working environment.
-Before even you start designing your first email feedback campaign you must outline the motive behind the campaign.
+Using customer feedback software to collect feedback helps you improve product or service quality, analyze customer satisfaction, and enhance the working environment.
+Before even you start designing your first email feedback campaign, you must outline the motive behind the campaign.
 Have a word with the internal teams handling sales, marketing, customer support, and development departments.
-Map what you expect from this campaign and how to insights in an effective manner, then only you will be able to meet with the end goal of your email feedback campaign.
+Map what you expect from this campaign and how-to insights in an effective manner, then only you will be able to meet with the end goal of your email feedback campaign.

 Keep it Simple Silly (KISS Strategy):

-Here is an example of one of the clutter-free emails asking for feedback.
-No images, unnecessary headings, bullet points or distractors used in the body.
-An email directly speaking of the intended actions and highlighting the call-to-action effectively provokes a response from everyone that is actively engaged in the email.
+Here is an example of one of the clutter-free emails asking for feedback: no images, optional headings, bullet points, or distractors used in the body.
+An email directly speaking of the intended actions and highlighting the call-to-action provokes a response from everyone that is actively engaged in the email.

-The focused message and the conversion action we expect from them is conveyed in a simple manner encouraging viewers to take action by clicking the survey link.
+The focused message and the conversion action we expect from them are conveyed in a simple manner encouraging viewers to take action by clicking the survey link.

 Personalize the email

-Suppose you met with an accident on a busy street and you are expecting some help from the people, but the probability of someone helping you in the is inversely proportional to the number of bystanders this is called bystanders effect.
+Suppose you met with an accident on a busy street, and you are expecting some help from the people.
+Still, the probability of someone helping you in the is inversely proportional to the number of bystanders.
+We call it bystanders effect.
 Thus, you need to analyze and understand social psychology before sending out the email for collecting feedback.
-If you send out the survey invitation to a large number of people then the possibility is that very few people will reply as 90 of email audiences will think that at least someone apart from them will take the survey.
+If you send out the survey invitation to a large number of people, then the possibility is that very few people will reply as 90 of email audiences will think that at least someone apart from them will take the survey.

 To overcome this problem, you need to personalize the email, address each recipient with his/her first name.
-Addressing the recipient with his/her first name will make them feel valued and chances are more than they will think the email was sent directly to them and you are interested to get feedback from them initiating a prompt action from each of the recipients.
+Addressing the recipient with his/her first name will make them feel valued, and chances are more than they will think the email was sent directly to them.
+You are interested in getting feedback from them, initiating prompt action from each of the recipients.

 Convey how much their opinion matters

 Again you have to deal with the social psychology here as you will be dealing with a bunch of people wanting an explanation as to how their opinion is valuable to an esteemed business like yours.
-In order to convince them their opinion matters, you need to convey to them the importance of their opinion.
+To convince them their opinion matters, you need to convey to them the importance of their opinion.

-Therefore, whenever you are sending out email feedback it is important to tell them or include in the email body the reason behind asking their feedback and how you plan to utilize it for their further satisfaction.
-Take a look at the email template we shared before and you will understand it clearly communicates what’s important to them matters as we plan new features according to their expectations.
+Therefore, whenever you are sending out email feedback, it is essential to tell them or include in the email body the reason behind asking their input and how you plan to utilize it for their further satisfaction.
+Take a look at the email template we shared before, and you will understand it communicates what’s important to customers – matters as we plan new features according to their expectations.

-Not only it gives an answer to their ‘ why’ but it also explains ‘how’ their feedback or opinion will be used in the future for their as well as others benefit.
+Not only it answers to their ‘ why,’ but it also explains ‘how’ their feedback or opinion will be used in the future for their as well as others’ benefit.
 Ultimately by telling people the reason behind wanting their opinion and your plan to utilize it in the future will help to increase the number of responses you will be getting through your email feedback campaign.

-A well-designed survey helps in retrieving all the necessary data that depicts certain areas where your business is falling short to satisfy your customers or employees.
+A well-designed survey helps in retrieving all the necessary data that depicts certain areas where your business is falling short of satisfying your customers or employees.
 Acting on the insights to bring the expected change puts your business ahead in tapping new markets, grabbing new growth opportunities, and unrevealing unique revenue possibilities.

 Irrelevant to why you need feedback, there is no other better communication channel than email.
 So go ahead and start collecting email feedback to get pleasantly surprising insights and information.